 They are also highly social birds that live in cooperative groups.
 Family groups often consist of two adult birds and previous offspring, which help care for new chicks.
 And, as with most social animals, crows are adept at communication.
 A sudden call from a crow acting as sentinel may not only warn of danger, but encode whether flying, hiding, or mobbing will be the best strategy for coping with the threat.

 Crows may gather in large groups to roost.
 No one knows for sure why these large aggregations form.
 A particular roost may just be a good spot to roost.
-But flocking may also deter predators, provide greater warmth on cold nights, or permit hungry crows to follow well-fed crows to good foraging sites the following morning.
+But flocking may also protect against predators, provide greater warmth on cold nights, or permit hungry crows to follow well-fed crows to good foraging sites the following morning.

 - Key ID Features: Large, black birds.
 Have rounded wings, unlike other large, black birds.
 Sexes similar.
 Ravens look similar, but are larger and have heavier bills.